oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

-**Note: if you would like to create explorations, we have a hosted server at https://www.oppia.org.
-Please note that all published explorations on this server are world-viewable.**
+**Note: if you just want to create and share explorations, you may not need to install anything -- we have a hosted server at https://www.oppia.org.**

 The installation instructions on this page were last tested on 25 Feb 2014 with Mac OS X Mavericks 10.9.